 Location.
 For new projects the latest ENCORE sFSS template should be downloaded from GitHub (https://github.com/EDS-Bioinformatics-Laboratory/ENCORE).

 Updates.
-Based on use-cases and experience, ENCORE is expected to evolve over time resulting in updates in the sFSS structure, the pre-defined files, the sFSS navigator, and/or this Guide document.
+Based on use cases and experience, ENCORE is expected to evolve over time resulting in updates in the sFSS structure, the pre-defined files, the sFSS navigator, and/or this Guide document.
 Therefore, always use the latest template from the specified source location.

 Automatic instantiation.
 In case you develop/use software to automatically instantiate a new ENCORE project, then this software should retrieve the latest ENCORE template, or itself generate the sFSS structure including the pre-defined files (and their content).
 In any case, make sure that the instantiated template is identical to the default template from the specified source location.

-Directory and files.
-Unless the instructions in this Guide or the README files tell you otherwise, the sFSS subdirectory names and structure, and the pre-defined file names should not be changed to ensure consistency across projects:
+Directories and files.
+Unless the instructions in this Guide or the README files tell you otherwise, the sFSS directory names and structure, and the pre-defined file names should not be changed to ensure consistency across projects.
+In specific

 Don't add/remove dashes, spaces.

-You are allowed to add/remove a '0_' prefix to/from the README files to ensure that file is at the top of the file list.
+You are allowed to add/remove a '0_' prefix to/from the README files to ensure that the file is at the top of the file list.
 However, don’t change the name of the default GitHub README.md in \Processing.

 Additional subdirectories may be added to the sFSS if needed to get a better organization of the project, but the overall base structure and use should remain as is.
-For example, add a sub-directory \Figures in \Results
+For example, you can add a sub-directory \Figures in \Results

 Directories and files that are not used can be removed but don’t remove the following files in the sFSS root directory: